Augroup/ReDD/README.md

                         [default:24]
   --pipeline_mode PIPELINE_MODE
                         Which mode to use to run the pipeline.
 Choose from {'cluster' or 'bash'}.
-In 'cluster' mode, REDD will be run through submitting to a Slurm cluster.
-In 'bash' mode, REDD will run in bash command. [default:cluster] --account ACCOUNT     Which account uses for running in cluster.
+In 'cluster' mode, ReDD will be run through submitting to a Slurm cluster.
+In 'bash' mode, ReDD will run in bash command. [default:cluster] --account ACCOUNT     Which account uses for running in cluster.
 Required if --pipeline_mode set to cluster --max_cores_resources MAX_CORES_RESOURCES